briansimiyuj/doctor-appointment-app/README.md

       iv.
 Save the updated surgeries to localStorage using the patient ID as part of the key

   17. Create `prescriptions` state which will be an array of prescription objects.
 Initialize it with data from localStorage if available
-  18. Create `addPrescription` function which takes a new prescription as a parameter
+  18. Create `addPrescription` function which takes a new prescription or an array of prescriptions as a parameter
+    a.
+Check if the input is an array or a single object
-      i.
-Create a new prescriptions array with existing prescriptions ii.
-Add the new prescription to the array iii.
-Update the `prescriptions` state with the new prescriptions array iv.
-Save the updated prescriptions to localStorage using the patient ID as part of the key
+    b.
+Create a new prescriptions array by combining existing prescriptions with the new one(s)
+    c.
+Update the `prescriptions` state with the new prescriptions array
+    d.
+Save the updated prescriptions to `localStorage` using the patient ID as part of the key

   19. Create `updatePrescription` function which takes a prescription index and a new prescription as parameters
       i.
 Create a new prescriptions array with existing prescriptions